-Prior to joining Legal Aid in June 2004, Jennifer was a NAPIL Equal Justice Fellow (and Counsel) at the National Women’s Law Center where she advocated for individuals and systemic reform of federal and District of Columbia child support and TANF programs.
+Prior to joining Legal Aid, Jennifer was a NAPIL Equal Justice Fellow (and Counsel) at the National Women’s Law Center where she advocated for individuals and systemic reform of federal and District of Columbia child support and TANF programs.
 (She also was Senior Counsel at the National Women’s Law Center from April through August 2011 where she focused on federal Medicaid and health care reform implementation policies.).
 After leaving the National Women’s Law Center in May 2001, she worked as a staff attorney (and senior staff attorney) at the Center for Law and Social Policy on federal and state child care and TANF policy advocacy and analysis.

 Jennifer graduated with a B.A. in Government (with high honors) and English, and a minor in History, from Oberlin College in 1991 and a M.P.P. from the Kennedy School of Government at Harvard University in 1993.
 She received her J.D. from the University of Michigan Law School in 1998, where she was a Clarence Darrow Scholar.
 While at Michigan, she was an Articles Editor for the University of Michigan Journal of Law Reform and a student attorney in the University of Michigan Poverty Law Clinic.
 Before law school, Jennifer worked for the U.S. Department of Health and Human Services as a Presidential Management Intern, participating in the development of the Clinton Administration’s welfare reform initiative.